GovTechSG/apex-cloud-troubleshooting/docs/monitoring/viewing-stack-trace.md

 1. Click the time range icon, and select a time range.

-1. On the KQL search field, enter a combined query for the following fields:
+1. On the KQL search field, enter a combined query for the following parameters:
     - `http.uri` - Refers to the API base path.
     - `processinfo.gatewayName` - Can be external (internet) or internal (intranet).